wildhart/meteor.jobs/README.md

 - This package doesn't keep a job history.
 - `failed` jobs are not retried.
 - The Job configuration object doesn't support the `data` attribute - I never found any use for this.
-- The following [Jobs.configure()](#jobsconfigure) options are not available:
+- The following [Jobs.configure()](#jobsconfigure) options are not available or different:
-  - `autoStart` - in this package the job queue is always running - I didn't see the point of it not running.
   - `interval` - this package doesn't regularly query the job queue for due jobs, instead it intelligently sets a timer for the next job.
   - `getDate`
   - `disableDevelopmentMode`
   - `remoteCollection`
+  - `autoStart` - only relevant on first launch.
+On relaunch the list of paused queues is restored from the database.
 - The following [Jobs.configure()](#jobsconfigure) options have additional options:
   - `setServerId` can be a `String` as as well as a `Function`
   - `log` can be a `Boolean` as well as a `Function`
 - In a [job function](#jobsregister), `this.set()` and `this.get()` are not provided - I never found any use for this.
 - In a [job function](#jobsregister), `this.success()` and `this.failure()` to not take a `result` parameter - this package doesn't keep a job history
 - [singular](#jobsrun) jobs only check for `pending` jobs of the same name, so they can be run again even if a previous job failed.
-- `Jobs.start()` and `Jobs.stop()` don't exist - I don't see the point of the job queue not running but let me know if you need these.
+- `Jobs.start()` and `Jobs.stop()` can be called on any server and whichever server is in control of the job queue will be notified.
 - `Jobs.cancel()` doesn't exist.
 Just remove it with [Jobs.remove()](#jobsremove) - I don't see the point in keeping old jobs lying around.
 - [Jobs.clear()](#jobsclear) can take additional `argument` parameters to only delete jobs matching those arguments.